sarahciston/codingcare/posts/unknowing.md

 Pipi, can you please smash the window of this hot-boxed black box with a flower already?

+Why call machine learning errors hallucinations, symptoms, suffering.
+A model does not suffer.
+Though it may well contribute to suffering.
+What changes if we rename hallucination?
+Call it confabulation.
+No, conflagration.
+No, fabrication.
+This is a process of manufacturing, an admixture spilt on a factory floor.

 Black boxes don't just declare a zone of, "I don't know."
 Worse, they proclaim, "I don't want to know."
 They manufacture an 'unknowability' at the outset that they then use as justification not to investigate further.
 When I black box you, I claim the privilege to know you only by your interface.
 I choose the surfaces I want to interact with, the parts that are of use to me, the parameters I want to adjust.
 I get to choose what not to care about.

+This is catastrophic forgetting. *To forget catastrophe, you must choose what not to see.
+Who not to see.
+You must refuse to witness suffering.*

+I am angry; I want to skip the suffering, yours and mine.
+This loss does not function.

 This is an unsustainable choice.
-The black box doesn't know the point is not to prevent loss.
+The black box builders don't know the point is not to prevent loss.
 Even if it were, I cannot prevent loss.
 Neither can you.

-I am angry; I want to skip the suffering, yours and mine. <!-- This loss does not function.  -->

-If I cannot prevent loss, I want [to skip it, solve it, accelerate it — find an equation complex enough to predict it exactly.]
+If I cannot prevent loss, I try to solve it.
+Find an equation complex enough to predict it exactly and optimize it.

 No. I don't want to prevent loss but to accelerate it.
 This is yet another kind of prevention, trying to [quell/quit/muffle] suffering rather than staying [connected] through pain and fear and change and unknowing.